 This upper-level course, taught only on a campus outside of the United States during a term abroad program, focuses on the development, planning and management of international special events.
 Emphasis is on research and development, site selection, social and cultural issues, marketing and sponsorship, and human resource management.
-In addition, the challenges presented by producing an event in a non-domestic venue are explored in detail
+In addition, the challenges presented by producing an event in a non-domestic venue are explored in detail.

-Prerequisite(s): SEE2020, acceptance in study abroad.
-Offered at Charlotte, Denver, Miami, Providence, Providence CE 9 Quarter Credit Hours
+Prerequisite(s): SEE2020, must be accepted in Study Abroad program Offered at Charlotte, Denver, Miami, Providence, Providence CE 9 Quarter Credit Hours